-Top things to do in Sorrento, the perfect base to explore Italy
+Best Things to do in Sorrento, The Perfect Base to Explore Italy

-Sorrento, Italy makes the perfect base to explore the Italian coast.
-There are so many things to do in Sorrento, you will be spoilt for choice.
-Sorrento holidays make a wonderful relaxing vacation whilst also offering many fun options to keep you entertained on your trip.
+Sorrento, Italy, is a coastal town that makes the perfect base to explore the Italian coastline.
+There are so many things to do in Sorrento; you will be spoilt for choice.
+Sorrento holidays make a wonderful relaxing vacation while also offering many fun options to keep you entertained on your trip.
 Read on to find all the things to see and do that you need to plan in your Sorrento travel itinerary.

 Where is Sorrento?

-Sorrento overlooks the Bay of Naples in Southern Italy and is an absolutely stunning, picturesque Italian town.
-Conveniently located in between Naples and the vast Amalfi Coast, Sorrento is the perfect base to explore the mountains, beaches, towns and islands nearby.
+Sorrento overlooks the Bay of Naples in Southern Italy and is a stunning, picturesque Italian town.
+Conveniently located between Naples and the vast Amalfi Coast, Sorrento is the perfect base to explore the mountains, beaches, villages, and islands nearby.

 Getting to Sorrento from Naples

-Sorrento is well connected by transport and it is easy to get grab a Naples to Sorrento train that will get you to your destination in an 1 hour 20 minutes.
-If you don’t fancy seeing the things to do in Naples, then you can go direct from Naples airport to Sorrento by the (Curreri Viaggi shuttle bus service).
+Sorrento is well-connected by transport, and it is easy to grab a Naples to Sorrento train that will get you to your destination in 1 hour 20 minutes.
+If you don’t fancy seeing the things to do in Naples, you can go directly from Naples airport to Sorrento by the ( Curreri Viaggi shuttle bus service ).
 You can also hire a car and drive yourself, or pay for a taxi (although the cost would be ridiculous).

 Is Sorrento worth visiting?

-Sorrento is not only worth visiting, you should really consider basing yourself there.
-Think about what it is you would like to do in and around your hotel, versus what else you want to see and how easy it is to get there.
+Sorrento is not only worth visiting, but you should also really consider basing yourself there.
+Think about what you would like to do in and around your hotel versus what else you want to see and how easy it is to get there.

 5 Reasons that makes Sorrento the perfect base: